F1LT3R/axel/README.md

 #AXEL (ASCII-Pixel)

+AXEL is a graphics library for drawing graphics to your console using ASCII characters.

 AXEL is short for ASCII-PIXEL.
-AXEL is an ASCII based tool for drawing graphics to your console with pixels.

 AXEL has been designed to help create games, retro graphics and spice up the terminal components of your Node.js applications.